 What we can say is that we have bought every time a client has called in the past.
 We highly encourage you to call us when selling, and we will always check all major exchanges to bring you our best buy price.
 All dealers make a two-way market for their products, but realistic ones will never guarantee it.

 It’s recommended that you personally take physical delivery of any investment you make in precious metals.
 Pooled, stored, certificate, E-gold, ETFs and gold stocks all have some degree of third-party risk to the investor.
 These operations always look reputable up until the time the investor has one hand on his forehead and one on his hip wondering, “How could I have let this happen?”
 Always take delivery of your metals and repeat this old saying “Tis’ a wise man, which clutches thy gold in one hand and thy pitchfork in the other.”

-If you put a penny in a gumball machine and a dime comes rolling out you have capital gains of 9 cents.
-This is how precious metals work and if you take out more money than you put in you have capital gains.
+If you put a penny in a gumball machine and a dime comes rolling out, you have capital gains of 9 cents.
+This is how precious metals work, and if you take out more money than you put in, you have capital gains.
 So be sure to notify your accountant anytime you sell metals (classified as collectables for tax reasons) for more or less than you originally paid.
 Always pay Caesar first!
-Collectables can have a higher capital gains rate than traditional investments so please consult your tax advisor.
+Collectables can have a higher capital gains rate than traditional investments so please consult your tax adviser.
 CGE will not offer any tax advice other than the very general information in this paragraph.

-CGE staff and gold advisers are not licensed investment advisers.
+CGE staff and gold specialists are not licensed, investment advisers.
 Our sole area of concentration is in the area of precious metals and helping dealers, companies and the public make purchases and/or liquidations within the physical elements we deliver.